thim0o/gdrive-cfworker-videostream/README.md

-Credits go to https://github.com/maple3142/GDIndex for some parts of the code
+Credits go to https://github.com/maple3142/GDIndex for large parts of the code